ssmerd/memory-game/README.md

 I used CodeAnywhere to work on the project.

 *   Working with Code Anywhere was initially a challenge.
-It timed out manhy times and coldn't load propely.
+It timed out many times and couldn't load properly.
 I lost many hours of work.
 *   After the fix was identified all was well.